Context Firewall

 Firewall context interface details

-Unique Interfaces are self-explanatory: unique interfaces for each security context.
-For example, GE 0/0.1 Admin Context, GE 0/0.2 Context A, and GE 0/0.3 Context B. Unique interfaces are best practices, but you need unique routing and IP addressing.
+Unique Interfaces are self-explanatory: there should be unique interfaces for each security context, for example, GE 0/0.1 Admin Context, GE 0/0.2 Context A, and GE 0/0.3 Context B. Unique interfaces are best practices, but you also need unique routing and IP addressing.
 This is because each VLAN has its subnet.
 Transparent firewalls must use unique interfaces.

 With Shared Interfaces, contexts MAC addresses classify packets so upstream and downstream routers can send packets to that context.
 Every security context that shares an interface requires a unique MAC address.

 The addressing scheme in each context is arbitrary when using shared or unique interfaces.
 Configure 10.0.0.0/8-address space in context A and context B. ASA does not use an IP address to classify the traffic; it uses the MAC address or the physical link.
 The problem is that the same addressing cannot be used if NAT is used for incoming packet classification.
-The recommended approach is unique interfaces and not NAT for classification.
+The recommended approach is unique interfaces, not NAT, for classification.

 Firewall context resource limitations

-All security contexts share resources and belong to the default class, i.e., no division of the control plane.
+All security contexts share resources and belong to the default class, i.e., the control plane has no division.
 Therefore, no predefined limits are specified from one security context to another.
-However, problems may arise when one security context overwhelms other contexts, consuming too many resources and denying connection to different contexts.
-In this case, assign security contexts to resource classes and set upper limits on that class.
+However, problems may arise when one security context overwhelms others, consuming too many resources and denying connections to different contexts.
+In this case, security contexts are assigned to resource classes, and upper limits are set.

 The default class has the following limitations: